zackproser/sizeof/README.md

 sizeof is a command-line tool that helps you understand the size of various things such as arbitrary strings, URLs, and even the websites or HTML pages that may reside at those URLs.
 This project was born out of a personal itch to quickly gauge the size of different inputs and as an experiment to heavily leverage LLM technologies like ChatGPT-4 and GitHub's Copilot.

-Simply put, you give `sizeof` strings, URLs, and (eventually) filenames and you get back an easy-to-grok breakdown of the exact sizes of those things in bytes.

 ```mermaid
 graph LR;
 A[User] --> B[CLI];